urbit/docs/tutorials/arvo/arvo.md

 that should be useful to anybody interested in how Arvo works, and a more technical level intended for those that intend to write software for Urbit.

-The [Urbit white paper](https://media.urbit.org/whitepaper.pdf) is a good companion to this document, but it should be noted that some parts of it are now either out of date or not yet implemented.
+The [Urbit white paper](https://media.urbit.org/whitepaper.pdf) is a good companion to this document, and some segments are direct quotes or paraphrases, but it should be noted that some parts of it are now either out of date or not yet implemented.

 ## Prerequisites